Joel Hoekstra

-Joel Hoekstra (born December 13, 1970) is an American guitarist currently in the band Whitesnake.
-Hoekstra also tours as a guitarist for Trans-Siberian Orchestra.
+Joel Hoekstra (born December 13, 1970) is an American musician best known for his position as one of the final guitarists of the hard rock band Whitesnake.
+He also tours as a guitarist for Trans-Siberian Orchestra.
 The son of classical musicians, he started out playing cello and piano at a young age, but it was hearing Angus Young of AC/DC that inspired him to start playing the guitar.
 He was raised in the suburbs of Chicago, in Orland Park, but has lived in New York City since 2001.

-Hoekstra has performed with Trans-Siberian Orchestra and was the lead guitarist in the Broadway musical, Rock of Ages.
+Hoekstra has performed with Trans-Siberian Orchestra, Cher, and Night Ranger, among many others, and was the lead guitarist in the Broadway musical, Rock of Ages.
 He also made a cameo appearance alongside Sebastian Bach, Nuno Bettencourt, Kevin Cronin and Debbie Gibson in the big screen movie adaptation of Rock of Ages.

 Career

 Night Ranger

-In 2008, Hoekstra joined Night Ranger and combined with guitarist Brad Gillis as a part of the group’s dual guitar driven sound.
+In 2008, Hoekstra joined Night Ranger and combined with guitarist Brad Gillis as a part of the group's dual guitar driven sound.
 Hoekstra toured with Night Ranger and performed on several albums with the group and appeared in the videos for the songs Growin' Up In California, Knock Knock Never Stop and High Road.
 In 2011, Joel filled in for Mick Jones in Foreigner while continuing to play with Night Ranger on the same tour.

 Whitesnake

 In 2014, Hoekstra joined Whitesnake as their guitarist alongside fellow guitarist Reb Beach.
 Hoekstra played on The Purple Album (released May 2015) which was a re-imagination of classic songs from David Coverdale's time as the lead singer for Deep Purple.
 Hoekstra appeared in the videos for the songs "Stormbringer", "Gypsy" and "Soldier of Fortune" off The Purple Album and "Shut Up & Kiss Me" and "Trouble is Your Middle Name" videos off the Flesh and Blood album.
 Hoekstra was co-writer with Coverdale on six of the songs on Flesh and Blood.
-He has toured with Whitesnake on their The Purple Album tour (2015–16), The Greatest Hits tour (2016-2018) and their Flesh and Blood tour (2019).
+He has toured with Whitesnake on their The Purple Album tour (2015–16), The Greatest Hits tour (2016–2018) and their Flesh and Blood tour (2019).

+Hoekstra maintained his position in Whitesnake through the European leg of the band's 2022 Farewell Tour, which was cut short due to health issues suffered by David Coverdale, with the last show of the tour being held at France's Hellfest on June 23, 2022.
+The North American dates for were also later cancelled.
+In November of 2025, David Coverdale announced his retirement via social media, leaving Hoekstra and Reb Beach as the final reigning guitarists of Whitesnake.

 Cher

-Hoekstra played guitar for Cher on the Here We Go Again Tour of 2018-2020.
+Hoekstra played guitar for Cher on the Here We Go Again Tour of 2018–2020.
 He also served as guitarist for Cher during her Las Vegas residency at the Monte Carlo.
 Hoekstra performed at the 2017 Billboard Music Awards as the guitarist for Cher on the songs "Believe" and "If I Could Turn Back Time" as Cher received the Icon Award.